Communist Party of India (Marxist): Maharashtra

 Currently the party has one representative in Maharashtra Legislative Assembly.
 CPI(M) candidate Comrade Vinod Nikole, an Adivasi leader and CPI(M) Maharashtra State Committee member won the Dahanu by a margin of 4,742 votes.
 As of 2020, he is also the State Secretary and Thane-Palghar District Secretary of the Centre of Indian Trade Unions (CITU).
 Notably, the seat was won by CPIM simultaneously from 1978 with just a single exception of 2014.

 Manipur

 CPIM never won a single seat in Manipur since the party participated in 1995 Legislative Assembly election for the first time in the state.
 Currently, CPIM is a part of Manipur Progressive Secular Alliance, an alliance led by Indian National Congress.

 Odisha

 Presently, CPIM has only one representative in Odisha Legislative Assembly from Bonai.

 Punjab

+The Communist Party of India (Marxist) in Punjab has an eventful history, connected with the state's socio-political landscape and its struggle for workers' rights, agrarian reforms, and social justice.
+The roots of the CPI(M) in Punjab can be traced back to the early 20th century with the emergence of various revolutionary movements.
+Two significant organizations that played a crucial role in shaping the communist movement in Punjab were the Gaddar Party, formed in 1913, and the Lal Communist Party, established in 1928.
+While the Gaddar Party aimed at seeking India's independence from British colonial rule through armed resistance, the Lal Communist Party focused on empowering peasants and labourers through revolutionary means.

+After India gained independence in 1947, the Communist Party of India (CPI) was formed through the amalgamation of various leftist groups, including the Lal Communist Party.
+However, ideological differences within the CPI led to a split, resulting in the formation of the Communist Party of India (Marxist) or CPI(M) in 1964.
+The CPI(M) in Punjab has consistently advocated for land reforms, workers' rights, and social equality.
+It has garnered support among the rural and urban poor, particularly in areas with a strong agrarian base.
+The party actively participated in various social and political movements, aiming to uplift the marginalized sections of society and improve their living conditions.